-- Nothing is to be put down the head unless it has been digested first. - Gelos is fitted with three electric heads, with a switch by the head sink. - Each head has the option of switching from fresh to salt water. - Wherever possible please use the heads ashore as this keeps our waters nice and clean.
+- Nothing is to be put down the head unless it has been digested first. - Pegasus is fitted with three electric heads, with a switch by the head sink. - Prior to use, hold the left side of the switch to add water. - To flush, hold the right side of the switch for 12 to 15 seconds.
+To keep heads smelling fresh, repeat flush a few times and ensure the water in the head is clear. - Wherever possible please use the heads ashore as this keeps our waters nice and clean.

-Blocked heads due to any other blockage other than mechanical failure of parts is at the charterer's expense as per your charter contract.
-This includes the chase boat and technician's fee.
+Blocked heads due to any other blockage other than mechanical failure of parts is at the charterer's expense as per the charter contract.
+This includes the chase and technician's fee.